 2016 was probably my most enjoyable birthday to date!
 The main goal was to cross as many places as possible off my travel list within the weekend.
-Before embarking on the out-of-town journey, the first outing was with girlfriends at one of my favourite restaurants, Beirut Mediterranean Cuisine.
+Before embarking on the out-of-town journey to Rockhouse Hotel in Negril, the first outing was with girlfriends at one of my favourite Kingston restaurants due to its prices, taste, and serving size (find 4 more Kingston restaurants here to satisfy your inner foodie).

 Beirut Mediterranean Cuisine

 The following morning, a lengthy south coast drive from Kingston to Negril was undertaken.
 The journey was dotted with stops at Spur Tree Hill and Holland Bamboo Avenue.
-After the ~5-hour drive, light meals and drinks were consumed at Margaritaville before taking a quick dip at the unusually quiet Seven Mile beach.
-Determined not to miss dinner complemented by a famous Negril sunset, we soon left to arrive at our destination, Rockhouse Hotel.
+After the ~5-hour drive in a small engine vehicle, light shrimp tacos and drinks were consumed at Margaritaville before taking a quick dip at the Seven Mile beach.
+Determined not to miss dinner complemented by a famous Negril sunset, we soon left to arrive at our main destination, Rockhouse Hotel!

 The next morning, we revisited Rockhouse restaurant for breakfast.
-I ordered ackee & saltfish, plantains, fried dumplings and calalloo; all that was missing was boiled green bananas.
+I ordered my favourite-est breakfast: ackee & saltfish, plantains, fried dumplings and calalloo; all that was missing was boiled green bananas.
 My partner enjoyed an American-style breakfast of eggs, bacon, toast, roasted potatoes, and added calalloo.
 I really don’t know how the chef was able to make everyday breakfast dishes taste extraordinary.
-I sh!t you not, it was possibly the best-tasting breakfast I’ve ever had!
+I sh!t you not, even though I’ve enjoyed gourmet American-style breakfast in Kingston, it was possibly the best-tasting breakfast I’ve ever had!

-A snorkeling excursion after breakfast was embarked on with 2 new friends met earlier that morning, guided by Captain Vincent.
+A snorkeling excursion guided by the popular Captain Vincent was embarked on with 2 new friends met earlier that morning,.
+I was excited for this excursion after snorkeling in the Bahamas for the very first time earlier this year.
 We geared up with flippers, goggles, floats and a snorkel to swim amongst 2 large coral reefs about 20 minutes offshore.

 The first task was to feed bread to a school of sergeant major fish, who came right up to you!
 I actually panicked, shrieked, dropped the bread and frightened the poor things.
 Capt.
 Vincent later guided us to a sunken canon and anchor, and allowed us to interact with different sea creatures.
 The whole sea seemed to be a swarm of small, almost invisible jelly fish; it took some time to notice their presence.

-We palmed a sea urchin which sucked onto you on contact, swam past a stingray, and [everyone else] held a sea cucumber which probably felt as slimy as it looked but I didn’t care to find out first-hand.
+Capt.
+Vincent guides and allows you to palm a sea urchin which sucked onto you on contact, swam past a stingray, and hold a sea cucumber (which probably felt as slimy as it looked but I didn’t care to find out first-hand).
 One thing that was alarming though, I don’t recall seeing much, if any, parrot fish the whole 45 minutes underwater.
 Overfishing has led to diminishing populations of this particular specie, contributing to the degradation of protective reefs and beaches.
 If you didn’t know before, please learn more here about why you should avoid parrotfish.

 After an awesome underwater excursion, there was an added bonus as we ventured to the nearby Booby Cay Island for lunch.
 Fresh fish and lobsters were chosen, prepared and cooked over a wood fire on the beach.
 To have something different from the usual for the sake of my birthday, I ordered what turned out to be the best lobster I’ve ever tasted, with a side of garlic-soaked bread.
 It was so delicious, it’s ranked as one my best seafood meals ever!

-Shortly after eating, again, rain started to fall.
-The ominous clouds and showers seen in the distance while at sea caused apprehension, but thankfully, the downpour subsided ahead of our return.
 The added excursion to Booby Cay totalled 5 hours at sea, now putting us past the checkout time.
-Before heading to the rooms to retrieve luggage, myself and 1 of our new friends opted to jump off the bridge at the boutique resort into the sea.
+Before heading to the rooms to retrieve luggage, myself and 1 of the new friends opted to jump off the bridge at the boutique resort into the sea.

 Glistening Waters / Luminous Lagoon